abeltsew/turing_ecom/README.md

 The demo app is deployed on Heroku at https://turingecom.herokuapp.com/

-Mysql server is hosted on Hostgator shared server
+Mysql server is hosted on heroku cleardb